 Vitamin D toxicity is almost always caused by taking too high a dose of vitamin D supplements, rather than from eating too much vitamin D -- rich food or from sun exposure.
 When you take in too much supplemental vitamin D, the levels of calcium in your blood can get too high.
 The “safe upper limit” of vitamin D for adults is 4,000 international units (IU) a day.

-- Q Does vitamin D help with familial hypophosphatemia?
+- Q How does vitamin D help prevent osteoporosis?

-- Q Does vitamin D help with hyperparathyroidism due to low vitamin D levels?
+- Q Does vitamin D help with fall prevention?

 - Q How does where I live affect how much vitamin D I get?